 I find Macaroons a lot easier to make since you basically mix in a bunch of ingredients in one pot and you have a super easy keto coconut dessert.

-Macaroons are typically coconut-based and have at the very least, egg whites, coconut, and a sweetener.
-There are a lot of not-so Keto Coconut Cookie recipes that use condensed milk but that doesn't work for me.
+Macaroons are typically coconut-based and have, at the very least, egg whites, coconut, and a sweetener.
+There are a lot of not-so Keto Coconut Cookie recipes that use condensed milk, so I decided to create one that tastes just as delicious without all of the added sugars.

 Coconut Macarons

 Macarons, on the other hand, are meringue-based, and let's face it, are VERY fiddly to make!
-There's a reason they're so expensive to buy because they're actually a pain to make if you ask me.
+There's a reason they're so expensive to buy because they're so labor intensive.

 Where Are Macaroons From?

-Macaroons originated in Italy.
 But not this keto recipe.
-It's straight from my kitchen.
+It's straight from my kitchen in a quaint part of Texas.

 HOW TO MAKE KETO COCONUT MACAROONS

-1. Mix together almond flour, coconut, coconut oil or butter, and vanilla extract and set aside in a large bowl.
+- Mix together almond flour, coconut, coconut oil or butter, and vanilla extract, and set aside in a large bowl.

-These crave-worthy keto coconut macaroons are good for about a week.
+These crave-worthy keto coconut macaroons are good for about a week when stored in an airtight container.
 But I promise you'll eat them all way before they go bad.

 More Keto Coconut Desserts